-The general assembly elects from among the directors, a president, a vice-president and a treasurer.
+The general assembly elects from among the directors, a president, a 1^{st} Vice President and a 2^{nd} Vice President.

-If the office of President becomes vacant, the Vice-President will serve as President until a new President is elected by the General Assembly at its next meeting.
-If the position of Vice-President, Treasurer or one of the maximum six other members becomes vacant, the remaining Board members may fill it in provisionally.
+If the office of President becomes vacant, one of the Vice-Presidents will terminate the mandate of the outgoing President.
+If the position of one of the Vice-Presidents, or one of the maximum six other members becomes vacant, the remaining Board members may fill it in provisionally.
 The next meeting of the General Assembly will proceed with the eventual new election.